github/freno/doc/compare-doorman.md

 # Compared to Doorman

-`freno` is both similar to and different from [Doormar](https://github.com/youtube/doorman).
+`freno` is both similar to and different from [Doorman](https://github.com/youtube/doorman).

 ### Capacity vs. State

 `freno` does not discuss _capacity_.
-It does not now what the capacity is for the backend store (e.g. database/replication write capacity).
+It does not know what the capacity is for the backend store (e.g. database/replication write capacity).

 `freno` clients do not request for a specific capacity.